 return new Response(null, { status: 204 });

 });In Crontap: register POST https://<project-ref>.supabase.co/functions/v1/nightly-cleanup, set Authorization: Bearer <CRON_SECRET>, schedule 0 2 * * *, pick any IANA timezone like America/New_York.
-Pro is $3.25/mo annual flat for unlimited HTTP schedules at minute cadence on a 1-minute floor.
+Pro starts at $2.99/mo and scales as you grow, with a 1-minute cadence floor.

 Why this when retries and alerts matter: Crontap retries on 5xx with backoff, alerts on a non-2xx via email or webhook (Slack, Discord, Telegram), and surfaces every run's status code, duration, and body.
 The same dashboard schedules non-Supabase URLs too.
 For the full Edge Functions setup, see cron jobs for Supabase Edge Functions.

 Schedule Supabase work from outside the project.
-Free forever tier with one schedule.
+Free forever tier with 2 combined schedules + uptime monitors.
 Try Crontap →

 How to decide